-- \Box Choose from three types of shading. - ☐ Select the slope limits. - ☐ Select if you want the lines colorized. - lacksquare Select the colors to be used for the slopes. - ☐ Choose if you want the TIN triangles placed in the drawing. - ☐ For sun shading, adjust the position of the sun.
+- Choose from two types of shading. - ☐ Select the slope limits. - Select if you want the lines colorized. - ☐ Select the colors to be used for the slopes. - ☐ For sun shading, adjust the position of the sun. - The Export menu provides the ability to save or copy 3D surfaces. - ☐ Click OK and the slope objects will be placed in the drawing.